dlebars/SLProj/namelists/README.txt

 # NoU_Gl: If True, remove Glacier and ice caps uncertainty
 # Decomp: Save the decomposition of each total sea level value into the average
 #         components that form it.
 SaveAllSamples needs to be true.
-# LowPass: If true filter the time series of stero-dynamics and GMST with a
+# LowPass: If integer then filter the time series of stero-dynamics and GMST with a
-#          second order polynomial fit.
+#          polynomial fit of the order of the integre provided.
 #          Default option: False
 # BiasCorr: There is a possibility to include a bias correction on the local ocean
 #           dynamics term